 I grew up with an entrepreneurial mom who really encouraged me to find something that I loved and was passionate about.

 In high school, Hoesch worked for a family friend who owned the local bridal salon.
 “She hired me to clean, hang, and steam dresses,” she recalls.
-In college she worked for a catering company that primarily did weddings.
+In college Hoesch worked for a catering company that primarily did weddings.
 “It was a crash course in weddings,” she continues.
 “I learned a ton about food, service, timelines, flow, logistics, guest experience, and catering to couples' needs for their special day.”
 Five years later she was ready to start her own company.

 Dorman is the Owner of 42 North, a full-service wedding and event planning firm.
 She is based in Ipswich, Massachusetts, and specializes in high-luxury celebrations across New England.
 She also mentors young wedding planners through a sister company, Mavinhouse Events.